What could happen if the government shuts down – KION546

 In the event of a shutdown, many government operations would come to a halt, but some services deemed “essential” would continue.

 Federal agencies have contingency plans that serve as a roadmap for what will continue and what will stop.
-For now, agencies still have time to review and update plans and it’s not possible to predict exactly how government operations would be impacted if a shutdown were to take place at the end of the month.
+The White House Office of Management and Budget will formally initiate the process of preparing for a shutdown on Friday, sending a communication to agencies reminding them to review and update shutdown plans.

 Government operations and services that continue during a shutdown are activities deemed necessary to protect public safety and national security or considered critical for other reasons.
 Examples of services that have continued during past shutdowns include border protection, federal law enforcement and air traffic control.